Welcome to Your Bali Year 2026!

 Learn more.

-Many expats choose to work remotely for overseas companies or start their own businesses in Bali instead.
+Many expats either continue working remotely for their existing jobs or start their own businesses while living in Bali.

 Establishing a business in Bali requires careful planning, an understanding of local regulations, and cultural sensitivity.
 Beyond legal and financial requirements, success often depends on building positive relationships within the community and respecting Balinese traditions.